damastahandi/backupdbmysql/README.md

-# Backup Single MySQL Database
+# Backup Single MySQL Database + Notification Telegram

 Before you started: <br />
 1. You need to install MySQL client to your server. <br />